sli-23/ecs-171-2022fall-project/README.md

 We do these because these columns of data contains at least 2 to 5 percents of missing values, which is a big part of a data, so we need to use mean value to replace the nan instead of drop them.

+#### Feature Engineering -- Wind Direction
+In wind direction column, we observe that

 #### Test and Split
 Instead of spliting the data base on certain percentage, we decided to split data base on the year the acciendts occur.
-We use accidents happened before 2021 as training data, and accidents happened in 2021 as testing data.
+We use accidents happened before 2020 as training data, and accidents happened in 2020 as testing data.
 ```
-training_data = new_data[new_data["year"] < 2021]
+training_data = new_data[new_data["year"] < 2020]
 test_data = new_data[new_data["year"] == 2020]
 training_data = training_data.drop(['year'], axis = 1)
 test_data = test_data.drop(['year'], axis = 1)